MigrateLib: a tool for end-to-end Python library migration: Introduction

-\paragraph*{Phase two -- \PhaseTwo:~~} In this phase, we build \tool, a Command Line Interface (CLI) that automates the full library migration process using LLMs and post processing using static and dynamic program analysis. \tool takes as 5 inputs from the user \begin{enumerate*}[label=(\arabic*)] \item A project that requires migration, with an existing test suite with high coverage. \item A requirements file that lists the dependencies of the project. \item A source library that is used in the project. \item A target library and its version that the user wants to migrate to. \item Name of an LLM that will be used for the migration. \end{enumerate*} By building a dynamic call graph, \tool identifies all files that require migration and sends those to the LLM. \tool then verifies the results of the migration by comparing the test results before and after migration.
-If any previously passing tests now fail, \tool performs a \PostProcRound where it checks if the LLM skipped any code and merges it back.
-It also detects if any of functions were made async during the migration, and if so, it finds other parts of the project that uses these functions and makes them async as well.
-Finally, it runs the unit tests again and saves the results
+We find that the identified limitations from Phase 1 can be addressed by improving the prompt, some pre-processing and post-processing the LLM results.
+Accordingly, in Phase 2, we build a CLI tool, \tool, that automates the full library migration process using LLMs and post-processing using static and dynamic program analysis. \tool takes in a complete Python project with an existing test suite and automatically performs the migration for the specified library pair.
+By building a dynamic call graph, \tool first identifies all files that require migration and sends those to the LLM via a prompt that instructs the LLM to perform the migration. \tool then verifies the results of the migration by comparing the test results before and after migration.
+If any previously passing tests now fail, \tool performs a post-processing step where it checks if the LLM skipped any code and merges it back.
+It also detects whether any functions were made async during the migration, and if so, finds other parts of the project that use those functions and makes them async as well.
+Finally, it runs the unit tests again to determine the final migration status.